noopur-zambare/Bias-Detection/README.md

 The process of identifying bias includes the application of fairness criteria such as disparate impact, demographic parity, and equal opportunity to evaluate and address any inequities in model projections that are based on group characteristics.

 <img width="400" alt="Screenshot 2023-09-25 at 11 38 51 PM" src="https://github.com/noopur-zambare/Bias-Detection/assets/92505473/c27712fb-d801-4f25-bd33-0dc20f7b5afc">

+### Decentralized Identity Management

+In Swarm Learning with Decentralised Identity Management, strong security measures are essential.
+This entails utilising blockchain technology for safe identity verification, putting cryptographic methods into use to protect data privacy during model updates, and assuring the reliability of smart contracts regulating the learning process.
+To prevent unauthorised access and ensure transparency, it's imperative to include access control systems, auditing, and permission management.
+Multiple parties can jointly train machine learning models without jeopardising their data privacy or the process's integrity by adhering to data privacy laws, monitoring ongoingly, and preventing attacks.